ThetaHacks/thetahacks.github.io/README.md

 # ThetaHacks I Official Website

-The official site for ThetaHacks, a digital high school hackathon located online.

-ThetaHacks I Virtual was an online hackathon from January 15-18, 2021, with teams of up to four people.
+ThetaHacks was a global hackathon from January 15-18, 2021, with teams of up to four people.

-Due to COVID-19, the official date for the 2021 in-person hackathon has not been determined yet.
-We are, however, hosting a digital hackathon on January 15-18, 2021!
-Register on our site.

 ### Website Credits